vodnalasricharan/Titanic-Dataset/README.md

 I achieved an accuracy of 96% on training data set and 0.77 in public score leaderboard.

-plz upvote the notebook https://www.kaggle.com/vodnalasricharan/titanic-classifier-using-dcnn
+plz upvote the notebook if you like my work https://www.kaggle.com/vodnalasricharan/titanic-classifier-using-dcnn